 Your smile is more powerful than you may know.
 Scientists have studied many aspects of smiling, such as how it affects your brain, your health, and your overall experience of life.
 Even the situation you’re in and the people around you are influenced by your smile.
 The findings may surprise you.
 Or, if you’re someone who smiles often, they may just confirm what you already know.

-Smithville dentists Dr. Matthew Garrison and Dr. John Klamer love a good smile and want to help you smile more—to let us convince you to smile more and to maintain that smile with a healthy dental routine, keep reading!
+Smithville dentists Dr. Matthew Garrison and Dr. Alissa Becknell love a good smile and want to help you smile more—to let us convince you to smile more and to maintain that smile with a healthy dental routine, keep reading!

 Smiling & Your Health